TheMindVirus/unity-triggers/README.md

  - objects have the wrong animations applied to them from other objects
  - weight for new layers is set to 0 by default bar the first one which is set to 1
  - imported animations are read-only by default
- - preview/select buttons in animation view break in certain contexts (when the parent object is not selected in play mode first)
+ - preview/select buttons in animation view broken when the parent object is not selected in play mode first
  - loop button is missing or greyed out in valid contexts
  - weight for first layer is locked at 1 regardless of if it's the built-in base layer or not
  - labels missing from animation blocks randomly